MicrosoftDocs/learn/learn-pr/advocates/accelerate-scale-spring-boot-application-azure-cache-redis/includes/4-exercise-create-configure.md

 Replace the two `<xxxxxxx>` parameters with the following values:

 - `spring.redis.host`: The name of your Redis instance, which you stored in the `$AZ_REDIS_NAME` variable earlier.
 - `spring.redis.password`: The key to your Redis instance.
-This key is the `primaryKey` value that we retrieved earlier.
+This key is the `primaryKey` value that you retrieved earlier.

 ## Test the application locally